 \subsection{Evaluation of the discount factor and normalization of the learned Q function}

-\paragraph{Evaluation of the discount factor}As discussed in Sec.~\ref{skiing}, certain tasks require a large discount factor $\gamma$.
-However for many other tasks, a large $\gamma$ can slow down the learning significantly and make the optimization difficult.
+\paragraph{Evaluation of the discount factor}As discussed in Sec.~\ref{section skiing}, some tasks require a large discount factor $\gamma$, while for many other tasks, a large $\gamma$ slows down the learning significantly and make the optimization difficult.
 Therefore, we wish to find a method to automatically determine a suitable $\gamma$ for a given task.
-As an attempt, we propose a heuristic algorithm to roughly estimate the frequency of the reward signal in an episode, based on which we can determine $\gamma$.
+As an attempt, we propose a heuristic algorithm to approximately estimate the frequency of the reward signal in an episode, based on which we can determine $\gamma$.
 The algorithm is described in the following.

-Given an episode $\mathcal{E}_k$ in the form of an ordered sequence of rewards $\mathcal{E}_k=\left(r_i\right)_{i=0}^{T_k-1} $, for which $s_{T_k}$ is a terminal state,\footnote{We consider $r_t$ to be the reward that is obtained when moving from state $s_t$ to $s_{t+1}$.} we wish to have an estimate of the average number of steps needed to observe the next non-negligible reward if one starts from $i=0$ and goes to $i=T_k$.
-Suppose that all rewards $\{r_i\}$ are either $0$ or a constant $r^{(1)}\neq0$; then, we may simply count the average number of steps before seeing the next reward $r^{(1)}$ when one moves from $i=0$ to $T_k$.
-However, such a strategy does not correctly respect the different kinds of distributions of the rewards in time, such as equispaced rewards and clustered rewards, and the strategy is symmetric with regard to the time reversal $0\leftrightarrow T_{k}$, which is not satisfactory.\footnote{This is because if one almost sees no reward at the beginning but sees many rewards at the end of an episode, the time horizon for planning should be large; however, if one sees many rewards at the beginning but almost sees no reward at the end, the time horizon is not necessarily large.
-Note that a simple Fourier transform also respects the time reversal and thus does not suffice for our purposes.} Therefore, we use a weighted average instead.
+Given an episode $\mathcal{E}_k$ in the form of an ordered sequence of rewards $\mathcal{E}_k=\left(r_i\right)_{i=0}^{T_k-1} $, for which $s_{T_k}$ is a terminal state,\footnote{We consider $r_t$ to be the reward that is obtained when moving from state $s_t$ to $s_{t+1}$.} we wish to have an estimate of the average number of steps needed to observe the next non-negligible reward when one starts from $i=0$ and moves to $i=T_k$.
+Suppose that all rewards $\{r_i\}$ are either $0$ or a constant $r^{(1)}\neq0$; then, one may simply count the average number of steps before encountering the next reward $r^{(1)}$ when one moves from $i=0$ to $T_k$.
+However, such a simple strategy does not correctly respect the different kinds of distributions of rewards in time, such as equispaced rewards and clustered rewards, and this strategy is symmetric with regard to the time reversal $0\leftrightarrow T_{k}$, which is not satisfactory.\footnote{This is because if one almost encounters no reward at the beginning but encounters many rewards at the end of an episode, the time horizon for planning should be large; however, if one encounters many rewards at the beginning but almost encounters no reward at the end, the time horizon is not necessarily large.
+Therefore, the discount factor should not be evaluated by a method that respects the time reversal.
+Note that the Fourier transform also respects the time reversal and thus does not suffice for our purpose.} Therefore, we use a weighted average instead.
 To this end we define the return